openeventdata/mordecai/README.md

 piece of English-language text, resolve them to the correct place, and return their coordinates and structured geographic information.

+**Mordecai is ready for an upgrade!** Please take the user survey [here](https://z0l4ihmu0ud.typeform.com/to/b8FmCfMt) to help shape what v3 will look like.

 Example usage
 -------------